oktadev/okta-blog/_source/_posts/2023-03-03-step-up-auth.md

 -   Next time she accesses the sensitive area within the stipulated period, since her session is already at the elevated level, no more authentication challenge is presented, ensuring a relatively frictionless user experience.

-With **OIDC**, this behavior is achievable leveraging acr_values and max_age parameters of the authentication request.
+With **OIDC**, this behavior is achievable using the `acr_values` and `max_age` parameters of the authentication request.

 The following diagram steps through the sequence of access-

-image::{% asset_path 'blog/step-up-auth/request-timing.png' %}[alt=step-up authentication challenges can be triggered by time since last authentication,width=800,align=center]
+{% img blog/step-up-auth/request-timing.png  alt:"timing of authentication and re-authentication" width:"800" %}

 -   The acr_values parameter will have the assurance level requested for a session.